Architectural Design

 Architectural Design, also known as AD, is a UK-based architectural journal first launched in 1930 as Architectural Design and Construction.
-The journal is currently published by John Wiley & Sons, and has been edited by Helen Castle since 2001.
+The journal is currently published by Axiomatic Editions, and has been edited by Neil Spiller since 2018.

 History

 In its early days, the journal was more concerned with the British architectural scene, but it gradually became more international in scope.
 In 1946 Monica Pidgeon became editor and developed the magazine under the ownership of Standard Catalogue Company.
 Contributors during the 1960s included Theo Crosby and Kenneth Frampton.

 Over time, the journal moved away from news coverage towards theme-based issues.
 During the late 1970s and 1980s it was a bastion of Postmodernism, with frequent articles and special editions guest-edited by Charles Jencks, the theoretical father of postmodern architecture.
 At that time the journal was the mouthpiece of the publishers Academy Editions (marketed in the USA under St. Martins Press), based in Leinster Gardens, London (they also had their own bookstore), and they published very many well-known titles concerned with postmodernism.
 The long-standing Editor-in-Chief, until the mid-1980s, was Andreas Papadakis.

 The content of the journal is seen during the latter half of its history as running parallel with the cutting edge of avant-gardism, promoting innovation as well as celebrity status – 'stararchitects'.
 Thus, at the height of Postmodernism in the late 1970s – when it often featured the works of Michael Graves, Robert Stern, Leon Krier, James Stirling, Robert Krier and Aldo Rossi – it also published Rem Koolhaas's later influential book Delirious New York (1979).
 An undercurrent to Postmodernism featured in the journal was that of "architecture without a style", a vernacular classical architecture, epitomised by the work of Quinlan Terry, Demetri Porphyrios and John Simpson.